Name of patient:____________________

 and you might experience anger or disappointment.

 her conclusions on the information contained in the tests, the patient's history and demeanor, and the tester's clinical judgment,

 rather than on a need to please the patient or obtain a certain outcome.
 It is our policy to change the content of our psychological

-testing reports only under rare circumstances, such as to correct factual errors, further clarify clinical
+testing reports only under rare circumstances, such as to correct factual errors, further clarify clinical impressions, or

-discussed, and treatment recommendations.
+treatment recommendations.
 The client is entitled to a copy of the records for a fee which covers copying and administrative

 costs.
 The client can also see a copy of the records.
-If you wish to review a copy of your record, I recommend
+If you wish to review a copy of your record, I recommend that you review

 Release of Records:

-am able to release your records, or any part of them, with your written permission, provided you pay for any
+I am able to release your records, or any part of them, with your written permission, provided you pay for any

 reasonable copying or administrative costs in advance.
-Furthermore as a condition of hiring our services, you agree that records or reports will
+Furthermore as a condition of hiring our services, you agree that records

 Caretaking of Records in the Case of Incapacity;